The scatter in the galaxy-halo connection: a machine learning analysis: Methodology

 We implement the ensemble of WDNN networks trained with adversarial examples in \textsc{TensorFlow}\footnote{\url{https://www.tensorflow.org}}~\citep{tensorflow2015-whitepaper} and \textsc{TensorFlow Probability}\footnote{\url{https://www.tensorflow.org/probability/}}~\citep{TensorFlow_probability}.
 The \ac{NN} hyperparameters include the number, type and size of hidden layers, activation function, choice of the gradient descent algorithm and its own hyperparameters, and training procedure.
 Our procedure for selecting these is as follows.

 The network's input layer is normalising: it removes the training samples' mean and rescales them to unit variance.
 The deep part of the base WDNN network contains $16\times 16\times 16\times 16 \times 8$ hidden nodes whose weights we initialise with the LeCun normal initialiser~\citep{lecun-98b} with the SELU activation function.
-We choose the ensemble size to be $250$ and the adversarial loss function's weight to be $0.5$, and use the Adam stochastic optimiser to find the optimal network parameters~\citep{Adam_Kingma}.
+We choose the ensemble size to be $250$, the adversarial loss function's weight to be $0.5$,the adversarial step size to be $\epsilon=0.001$, and use the Adam stochastic optimiser~\citep{Adam_Kingma} to find the optimal network parameters with a decaying learning schedule.
+We set the initial rate to $0.004$ and enforce it to decay by a factor of $1.3$ every $3000$ iterations.
 During training the training set is split into batches of size $1000$.
 These batches are used to update the networks' weights.
 A single iteration through all batches defines one epoch and we train the networks until the loss function evaluated on the validation set has not lowered for at least $100$ epochs.
 The samples in the validation set are \emph{not} used to update the network's weights.
+We make our \ac{NN} implementation publicly available at \url{https://github.com/Richard-Sti/scatternn}.